dynamocic/dynamocic.github.io/index.markdown

 {% include hours.md %}

+## We have moved!

+We are now based in Unit 7, Hollybrook Place, Govanhill, G42 7HB.

+Due to the growth and expansion of Dynamo as a result of our incredible community and volunteers, we have said a hearfelt goodbye to our unit at Hayburn Lane as we pedal into a new chapter in Greater Govanhill.
+Thank you to our amazing customers, volunteers, staff, partners and the commmunity for your ongoing support.
+We're excited about this new chapter and can't wait to see what we achieve in our new home.

 ## Sales and Servicing

-We run a fully operational workshop space in the West End of Glasgow at Unit 21 Hayburn Lane, Glasgow G11 5AT.
+We run a fully operational workshop space in Greater Govanhill at Unit 7, Hollybrook Place, Govanhill, Glasgow, G42 7HB.

 You can book a repair or a service by emailing us at [hello@dynamocic.org](mailto:hello@dynamocic.org) or calling the workshop on [07707 962939](tel:+447707962939){:.phone}.

 ## Bikepacking and Saddle Library